 ABOUT SFM

-Shinjuku is a city where various and many events are held every day, including music, art, theater, entertainment and history exploration.
-Shinjuku Field Museum is a business in Shinjuku ward where cultural artistic activities are promoted by gathering and sending cultural art events where the promotor organizes a council of these events.
-On this website, we introduce cultural art events held in Shinjuku Ward.
-Please participate in the event and enjoy the city of Shinjuku.
+Shinjuku is a city where various and many events are held every day, including music, art, theater, entertainment, and history exploration.
+The Shinjuku Field Museum is a project in which the organizers of these events form a council, aggregate and disseminate events, and aim to promote the culture and art of Shinjuku and create hustle and bustle.

 Shinjuku Station West Side Area